 I Love Dick as a television series is highly unusual.
 As a work of art it is a dazzling meditation on love, sexuality, and feminine perspective.
 The series shows the imagery and iconography of the female gaze explored through sexual obsession and feminine desire.
 I Love Dick was created by Jill Soloway of Transparent.

-This is a review of season 1 only.
 Minor spoilers ahead.
 I Love Dick is an Amazon Original.

 Aspiring filmmaker Chris (Kathryn Hahn) and her husband Sylvere (Griffin Dunne), a Holocaust scholar, arrive in Marfa, Texas.
 Chris expects to leave Sylvere there to work on his Guggenheim Fellowship with the art critic Dick (Kevin Bacon).
 Chris will head off to Italy to show her latest short film.